Optimal structure and parameter learning of Ising models: Results

-We state our three-step algorithm for learning the underlying graph and the parameter values of the Ising model.
-First, given $M$ samples, we find the minimizer of the RISE objective \eqref{eq:RISE} at each node $i \in V$, and obtain a collection of estimated parameters $(\widehat{J}_i,\widehat{H}_i)$.
-Given a sufficient number of samples $M$, a typical histogram of estimated couplings takes the form shown in Fig.~\ref{fig:typ_rec_hist}.
-Notice the emergence of a gap separating a group of inferred couplings that are close to zero from those with significantly bigger intensities.
-In the second step, we threshold the inferred couplings below the observed gap to zero.
+We state our three-step algorithm for learning the underlying graph and the parameter values of the Ising model using the RPLE or the logRISE (the same algorithm applies to the RISE).
+First, given $M$ samples, we find the minimizer of the objective \eqref{eq:PL} or \eqref{eq:RISE}, respectively, at each node $i \in V$, and obtain a collection of estimated parameters $(\widehat{J}_i,\widehat{H}_i)$.
+Given that both estimators are convex, any appropriate convex optimization method can be used to find the minimizer of the objective function, the simplest one being a plain gradient descent supplemented with an additional projection step due to non-differentiability of the $\ell_1$ regularization term.
+For our numerical experiments, we used the Ipopt optimization software \cite{biegler2009large}, however, as we comment in the Supplementary Text, better choices such as composite-type gradient descent methods exist for experiments with very large networks \cite{nesterov2007gradient, agarwal2010fast}.

+Given a sufficient number of samples $M$, a typical histogram of couplings estimated by the RPLE, the RISE or the logRISE takes the form shown in Fig.~2~(A).
+Notice the emergence of gaps separating a group of inferred couplings that are close to zero from those with significantly bigger intensities in absolute value.
+In the second step, we threshold the inferred couplings below the observed gaps to zero.
 The edges associated with the remaining non-zero couplings form the reconstructed graph $\widehat{G}$.
-Finally, we optimize the unregularized RISE objective, i.e. setting $\lambda=0$, but only over the couplings corresponding to the edges in $\widehat{G}$, and obtain our final estimates $(\widehat{J}_i,\widehat{H}_i)$.
-We apply an identical procedure for the RPLE.
+Finally, we optimize the unregularized objective for each of the three estimators, i.e. setting $\lambda=0$, but only over the couplings corresponding to the edges in $\widehat{G}$, and obtain our final estimates $(\widehat{J}_i,\widehat{H}_i)$.
+This procedure is illustrated in Fig.~2~(B) for the logRISE on an Erd{\"o}s-R{\'e}nyi graph with $N=25$ nodes and spin glass couplings, where the scatter plot of predicted versus true values of the model parameters is presented, and only parameters over the already reconstructed graph from $M = M^{*} = 5000$ samples have been accounted for.
+We see that even using a small number of samples, in this example the minimal amount for a correct structure recovery, the numerical values of the parameters are also reconstructed with a very good accuracy that increases when more samples are provided.